daquioag/team-SAL/docs/customization.md

 {:toc} -->

 ---
-## Adding a Java Project to your Github
-This instruction set shows you how to:
-- Adding Version Control to a project through IntelliJ
+## Adding Version Control to a project through IntelliJ
-- Sharing a project on your Github
-- Committing and Pushing a Project

 Create a GitHub account [here](https://github.com/join) if you do not already have one.
 Create a JetBrains account [here](https://account.jetbrains.com/login) if you do not already have one.

 1. Press <code>⊞ Win</code> and type IntelliJ into the search bar, click the IntelliJ icon to open the application.